Yury Kastsiuk

 Yury Kastsiuk fully served his sentence and was released on January 6, 2022.

-On February 15, 2022, Kastsiuk was detained again.
+On February 15, 2022, Kastsiuk was arrested again.
 He turned out to be among the participants of the Weekend Volleyball Telegram chat which was recognized as an extremist formation the day before.
 Kastsiuk was sentenced to administrative arrest, during which he was visited by KGB officers.
 The political prisoner was severely beaten.
 The criminal case under Article 361-4 ('Assistance to extremist activity') of the Criminal Code was not closed.

 Kastsiuk was put on the international wanted list, and on May 15, 2022, he was detained in Sochi, Russia.
 To avoid extradition to Belarus, Kastsiuk applied for refugee status.
 After the denial, he filed an appeal against that decision.
 Despite the ongoing process, on October 13, bailiffs took Kastsiuk to the airport for extradition.
 He was beaten on the way to the airport and on the way back.
 At the airport, Kastsiuk tried to hurt himself and cut his stomach to stop the torture and illegal extradition.
 He was returned to the temporary detention center for foreign nationals, where his injuries were documented.